mlepage/unity-crash-course/README.md

 Scripts are created with two functions for convenience: Start (called when a game object becomes active), and Update (called every frame).

 In TankControl, we won't be using the Update function, so change its name to Control, make it public (so we can call it from another script), and give it two Vector2 arguments for moving and shooting.
 Add a debug statement to log those arguments to the console.
-Leave the Start function empty.
+Leave the Start function empty for now.

     public void Control (Vector2 move, Vector2 shoot) {
         Debug.Log ("move: " + move + " shoot: " + shoot);